RikJansenTU/FontysInternship/Project_3/Overview.md

 # Project 3: In the Shoes Of...
+An application that allows users to visualise themselves in the shoes of their favorite athletes using AI generated imagery.
+They can upload a few photos of themselves, which will be used to finetune an AI model so it can accurately replicate their face and place it in fictional sports-related scenes, creating something completely unique and personalized.

 ## Research Questions
 - **How can I use generative AI to increase fan engagement?**